College lacrosse: Division I women's lacrosse

 The NCAA began sponsoring a women's lacrosse championship in 1982.
-Lacrosse has grown into 120 NCAA Division I women's lacrosse teams organized into 15 conferences.
-Only 12 programs are located outside the Eastern Time Zone—Northwestern, Vanderbilt, Denver, six Pac-12 Conference members, and three California schools outside the Pac-12.
-Of these 12 schools, only Denver also sponsors varsity men's lacrosse.
+Lacrosse has grown into 127 NCAA Division I women's lacrosse teams organized into 15 conferences.
+Only 13 programs are located outside the Eastern Time Zone — Denver, Lindenwood, Marquette, Northwestern, Vanderbilt, six schools that left the Pac-12 Conference in 2024, and two other California schools.
+Of these 13 schools, only Denver and Marquette also sponsor varsity men's lacrosse; Lindenwood dropped men's lacrosse after the 2024 season.